Burnaby North Secondary School

 Burnaby North Secondary School is a secondary school in Burnaby, British Columbia, Canada.
-It encompasses two buildings at 751 Hammarskjold Drive in Burnaby.
-Nearly 1,800 students from grades 8 to 12 attend the school.
-A statue of a Viking head, the mascot of the school's sports teams, stands in front of the two buildings.
-Burnaby North Secondary School is nestled in Kensington Park, providing room for the school's ice rink, 18 hole pitch and putt golfing centre, outdoor swimming pool, 3 tennis courts, 4 baseball diamonds, softball diamond, an artificial turf field, 6 lane 400 metre concrete track and field tracks, and 2 outdoor natural grass fields.
+Construction on the new school was completed and opened in January of 2024.
+Located at 751 Hammarskjold Drive in Burnaby.
+As of September 2025, 2,050 students from grades 8 to 12 attend the school.
+A statue of a Viking head, the mascot of the school's sports teams, stands over Hammarskjold Drive as you approach the parking lots and building.
+Burnaby North Secondary School is nestled in Kensington Park.
 It is the largest school by population and school area in the school district of Burnaby School District 41.